henry-ngo/mcmc_workshop/Session0/setup_python.md

 # Step 1: Install Anaconda and conda

-Anaconda is a python distribution and package manager. [conda](https://conda.io/docs/index.html) is packaged with Anaconda and it is the software that manages environments and packages.
-There are many other ways to run python and manage all the packages so you can choose a different method but for this tutorial I will assume you are using conda with the Anaconda.
+Anaconda is a python distribution and package manager.
+It is also super useful for scientists since it also inlcudes all of the main scientific python packages (SciPy, Numpy etc.). [conda](https://conda.io/docs/index.html) is also packaged with Anaconda and it is the software that manages environments and packages.

+There are many other ways to run python and manage all the packages (e.g. Canopy) so you can choose a different method but for this tutorial I will assume you are using conda with Anaconda.
 Even if you already have python installed (e.g. by default on Mac or Linux) you can still install Anaconda without issues (actually better to not touch your base python installation).

 Follow the installation steps on the conda install page based on your operating system: